APSB05154U Elective Course - Sports Psychology - Introduction to Sports and eSports Psychology

-In this elective course, we will learn about different (psychological or psychological-based) aspects related to sport.
-Examples of topics (which are discussed from a sports angle) are cognitions, emotions, leadership, motivation, performance, social relations, stress, team composition, or team dynamics.
+In this elective course, we will learn about different psychological and psychological-based aspects related to sport.
+Examples of topics are cognitions, gender, emotions, leadership, motivation, performance, social relations, team dynamics, or the role of spectators.
+Next to a general introduction, seven classes will focus on “traditional” sports, and two classes will focus on eSports.

 The purpose of these modules is to expand knowledge or put the psychological subject area into perspective through theoretical or empirical specialisation within subject areas within or related to psychology.